 The Stormwater Management Officer would likely be the Code Enforcement Officer or his/her staff.
 A consultant cannot be appointed as Stormwater Management Officer.
+Plan reviews and site inspections may be delegated to a consultant paid for through the applicant's escrow account, however the final approval must be made by a municipal employee or board member.

-Plan reviews and site inspections review stormwater pollution prevention plans, forward the plans to the applicable municipal board and inspect stormwater management practices to be the most effective, practical means of preventing flood damage and preventing or reducing point source or Stormwater Management Practices (SMPs) - measures, either structural or nonstructural, that are determined approval must be made by a municipal employee or board member. nonpoint source pollution inputs to stormwater runoff and water bodies.
+Stormwater Management Practices (SMPs) - measures, either structural or nonstructural, that are determined to be the most effective, practical means of preventing flood damage and preventing or reducing point source or nonpoint source pollution inputs to stormwater runoff and water bodies.